Does this sound familiar?

 Being with the Body

-• Guided Practice: Standing Meditation
+• Guided Meditation: Standing Meditation

 • Introduction to Mindfulness of the Body and Sensations

-• Guided Meditation: Body Scan (Shorter Version)
+• Guided Practice: Body Scan (Shorter Version)

 • Walking Meditation